 But first of all, why do we do this?
 Why is the New Moon the best time to check in with yourself in the first place?
 Read on below…

 Why do we set intentions on the New Moon?

 Most people who are into goal setting usually tend to sit down around the 1st of the month to check in with their finances, update their bookkeeping, and prepare their schedule for the month ahead.
-I definitely do this too, but during my monthly planning overviews as I call them (which I treat as if it’s a formal meeting with myself, even though I am the only one working at my business), these goals are mostly focused outward – as in, asking myself: what do I want to accomplish in the outer world as the CEO of my business?
+I definitely do this too, but during my monthly planning overviews as I call them (which I treat as if it’s a formal meeting with myself, even though I am one of the only people working in my business except for a couple of freelance helpers), these goals are mostly focused outward – as in, asking myself: what do I want to accomplish in the outer world as the CEO of my life and business?

 New Moons are wonderful for planning and goal setting, too, but of a different variety.

 When the Moon is completely dark in the sky and there is no light to shine on our surroundings, it is the ultimate time to look inside yourself – into your inner light – for answers.